SolidDesignNet/j1939scanner/README.md

 **STATUS: pre-initial release.
 I'm still getting the foundation down.**

+Currently, the tool opens a hardcoded RP1210 device, collects packets onto a broadcast channel, logs them from another thread, loads the J1939DA and displays a table.

+Next steps:
+1. Packaging for distribution (neds to include GTK DLLs).
+2. Display a table of broadcast signals.
+3. J1939 table searching (because it's too big for Excel)
+4. Fault table.
+5. On Request signals.

 ## Building
 j1939scanner uses RP1210 as the CAN adapter.
 RP1210 requires 32 bit.